Kirankishore17/Hacker-rank-java/README.md

 an integer N cases.
 Then T test cases follow.
 The only line of each test case contains The first line contains an integer T, the number of test

 Output Format: Output should print the number of combinations modulo 500009

+### 4.Repeating element

+Find the first repeating element in an array of integers Given an array of integers 'A', find the first repeating element in it.
+We need to find the element that occurs more than once and whose index of first occurrence is smallest.

+Input Format:
+First line of the input will be the length of the array followed by the array elements.

+Output Format:
+Return the first repeating element.
+If there are no repeating elements return 0.

+Constraints:
+length of A <= 100

+Sample Test Case:
+Input:
+7
+10
+5
+3
+4
+3
+5
+6

+Output:
+5

+### 5.Smallest positive integer.

+Given an array A of N integers, returns the smallest positive integer (greater than 0) that does not occur in A.
+For example, given A = [1, 3, 6, 4, 1, 2], the function should return 5.Given A = [1,2,3], the function should return 4.

+Input Format: First line of the input will be the length of the array followed by the array elements.

+Output Format : Return the smallest positive integer that does not occur in A.

+Constraints:
+N is an integer within the range [ 1100000 ]; each element of array A is an integer within the range [-1,000,000.1,000,000].

+Sample Test Case:
+Input:
+2
+-1
+-3

+Output:
+1